sercrod/sercrod/docs/reference/reserved-and-transient.md

   - `*into="name"` on HTTP/API/File directives: writes the result to `data[name]` **for the current cycle only**
 - **Cleanup timing**:
   1) Operation completes and writes to host data.
-  2) Completion event is dispatched (e.g., `nablla-api`, `nablla-uploaded`, `nablla-downloaded`).
+  2) Completion event is dispatched (e.g., `sercrod-api`, `sercrod-uploaded`, `sercrod-downloaded`).
-  3) `nablla-updated` fires after the DOM commit.
+  3) `sercrod-updated` fires after the DOM commit.
   4) Next frame: runtime clears `$upload`, `$download`, and every key recorded via `*into` in that cycle.

 Implications:
-- Code that needs to observe a transient must do so synchronously within or immediately after the completion event or the `nablla-updated` of the same cycle.
+- Code that needs to observe a transient must do so synchronously within or immediately after the completion event or the `sercrod-updated` of the same cycle.
 - Do not store business state in `*into` targets unless you copy it to non-transient keys before cleanup.

 ## 5) Observed attributes (special parsing)